cesbo/help/content/astra/quick-start/license/index.en.md

 You may purchase new license or get demo on our website: [Get License](astra/pricing).

-You will receive new license after:
+You will receive new license if:

-- purchasing the new license
+- purchase the new license
-- requesting the demo license
+- request the demo license
-- resetting your current license
+- reset your current license

-You will not receive new license after:
+You will not receive new license:

-- renewing your license
+- renew your license
-- extending your demo license
+- append more servers to your demo license
+- email in the Spam folder

 To install new license folow an instruction in the email with new license.